 We are a registered investment adviser that offers investment advisory services to clients.
-Our advisory services include the Purus Asset Management service (“Wrap Asset Management”), the Comprehensive Wrap Asset Management (“Wrap Comprehensive Portfolio Management”), and the PURUS Planning Services (“Financial Planning & Consulting”).
+Our advisory services include the Purus Asset Management service (“Wrap Asset Management”), the Comprehensive Wrap Asset Management (“Wrap Comprehensive Portfolio Management”), Non-Wrap Asset Management services for held away accounts and the PURUS Planning Services (“Financial Planning & Consulting”).
 If you open an advisory account with our firm, we will meet with you to understand your current financial situation, existing resources, goals, and risk tolerance.
 Based on what we learn, we will recommend a portfolio of investments that is monitored at least quarterly and, if necessary, rebalanced to meet your changing needs, stated goals and objectives.
 We will offer you advice on a regular basis and contact you at least Annually to discuss your portfolio.

 Our firm does not impose requirements for opening and maintaining accounts or otherwise engaging us.

 Financial Planning & Consulting is included in our Wrap Comprehensive Portfolio Management service for no additional fee.
 Financial Planning & Consulting is also offered as a separate service for a flat or hourly fee.
 We do not monitor your investments for the Financial Planning & Consulting service.

 Additional information about our advisory services is located in Item 4 of our Firm Brochure and Item 5 of our Wrap Brochure, which are available online at: https://adviserinfo.sec.gov/firm/brochure/174490